gouribiju/Data-Analyst/SQL/IMDB Analysis/README.md

 - Analyze genres and director-genre associations.

 ## 📁File Description
-- `User_behavior_analysis.sql`: Contains SQL queries used to perform the analysis.
+- `IMDB_analysis.sql`: Contains SQL queries used to perform the analysis.

 ## 📜 How to Run
 1. Import the dataset into MySQL.